cjmalloy/jasper/README.md

 To replicate a Jasper instance simply create a Ref for that instance and tag it `+plugin/origin`.
 If either the `repl-burst` or `repl-schedule` profiles are active the jasper server will then poll that instance periodically to check for any new entities.
-The modified dateof the last entity received will be stored and used for the next poll.
+The modified date of the last entity received will be stored and used for the next poll.
 When polling, the Jasper server requests a batch of entities from the remote instance where the modified date is after the last stored modified date, sorted by modified date ascending.
+Users with the `MOD` role may also initiate a scrape.

 ### Duplicate Modified Date
 Jasper instances should enforce unique modified dates for each entity type.
 Otherwise, when receiving